• Home

 our Focus

-The primary focus of Sharon Lee Family Health Care at the Doc Shop (5407 Johnson Drive in Mission, KS) is to help people living with HIV and other chronic viral illnesses optimize their health to live full lives.
+The primary focus of Sharon Lee Family Health Care at the Doc Shop (5407 Johnson Drive in Mission, KS) is the prevention and treatment of sexually transmitted diseases and particularly to help people with HIV and other chronic viral illnesses optimize their health to live full lives.
+Call 913-362-0220

 HIV Treatment Information- Shots in place of pills

 You may have an interest in the shot to treat HIV.
-It is good in that you do not have to take pills every day, but here are some more details on dosing:
+It is good in that you do not have to take pills every day.
+Here are more details on dosing:

-As you may know, the monthly injectable medication – Cabenueva, has been offered at the Doc Shop for more than a year.
+The monthly injectable medication – Cabenueva, is offered at the Doc Shop.
 We know that every two months would be easier than coming into the office once monthly.
 But, we do not currently recommend it for every two months.
-The studies have shown that the medicine dosed every 8 weeks fails more often than every 4 weeks.
+Studies showed that the medicine dosed every 8 weeks failed three times more often than every 4 weeks.

-Here are the data from a 3b study by the Pharmaceutical Company- Viiv, known as ATLAS 2-M:
+DETAILS- Here are the data from a 3b study by the Pharmaceutical Company- ViiV, known as ATLAS 2-M:

 A total of 1045 people with HIV were treated for 152 weeks with either: A) Cabotegravir (CAB) + rilpivirine (RPV) dosed intramuscularly (400/600 mg) as 2- 2cc shots monthly orB) Cabotegravir (CAB) + rilpivirine (RPV) dosed intramuscularly (600/900 mg) as 2- 3cc shots every 2 months